 You must be a current financial member of an approved Target / Sport shooting club.
 When applying for your firearms licence, a copy of your club membership card (or certificate) must be provided as proof.

-In NSW, Target / Sport shooters are required to attend a minimum of 4 club events per year.
-This may include; a competitive shooting match, general range use, or firearms safety training.
+In NSW, Target / Sport shooters must attend 4 club events each year.
+These may include; a competitive shooting match, general range use, or firearms safety training.

 Recreational Hunting / Vermin Control

 The licence holder may hunt legal game animals with a firearm and participate in general firearms range usage.
-Your minimum attendance requirements will change, depending on the supporting evidence used in your application.
+Your minimum attendance requirements will change, based upon the supporting evidence in your application.

 Club Membership

-If selecting this evidence, you are not required to meet any minimum attendance requirements.
+If selecting this genuine reason, you are not required to meet any minimum attendance requirements.

 Updating your details